georgeGeorgakakos/optimusdb/tosca.md

-# TOSCA Upload & Query Script
+# OptimusDB – TOSCA Upload & Query + GitHub Workflow

-This repository contains a PowerShell script (`tosca-upload.ps1`) that demonstrates how to interact with **OptimusDB** via its REST API endpoints.
+This repository contains the **OptimusDB** decentralized datastore and a helper PowerShell script (`tosca-upload.ps1`) that demonstrates how to interact with the OptimusDB REST API.
-It allows you to:

-1. Upload a TOSCA YAML file into the decentralized datastore (`tosca_imported`).
-2. Query the datastore by ID using the `/command` API.
-3. Inspect connected peers.
-4. Retrieve logs for the current hour.
-5. (Optional) Call the `/benchmarks` endpoint if benchmarking is enabled.
+It also documents how to manage this project with Git/GitHub directly from **GoLand** or the terminal.

 ---

 ## 📌 Features
-- **Connectivity Check**: Verifies reachability of the OptimusDB service before running any calls.
+- **Connectivity Check**: Verifies reachability of the OptimusDB REST service.
-- **TOSCA Upload**: Encodes the YAML file as Base64 and posts it to `/upload`.
+- **TOSCA Upload**: Encodes a YAML file as Base64 and posts it to `/upload`.
 - **Datastore Query**: Queries the `tosca_imported` store using the `/command` API with the `crudget` method.
 - **Peers Listing**: Retrieves connected libp2p peers.
-- **Logs & Benchmarks**: Displays recent logs and benchmarking metrics (if enabled).
+- **Logs & Benchmarks**: Displays logs and benchmarking metrics (if enabled).
+- **GitHub Workflow**: Instructions for pushing your local Go project into this repository.

 ---